 Answer:

-See IR 2.
+Reference is made to the previous EU implementation reports and, insofar as Article 8 of the Convention would cover the preparation of EU legislative acts, to the explanations on the Commission's impact assessment and Better Regulation schemes under Section XI.

 XXV.
 Obstacles encountered in the implementation of Article 8

 Describe any obstacles encountered in the implementation of Article 8.